Chapter 1: The Basics of Networking

 Appendix: Network Protocol Analysis Toolkit (AVAILABLE NOW)

-Attacking Network Protocols is a deep-dive into network vulnerability discovery from James Forshaw, Microsoft’s top bug hunter.
-This comprehensive guide looks at networking from an attacker’s perspective to help you find, exploit, and ultimately protect vulnerabilities.
+Attacking Network Protocols is a deep dive into network protocol security from James Forshaw, one of the world’s leading bug hunters.
+This comprehensive guide looks at networking from an attacker’s perspective to help you discover, exploit, and ultimately protect vulnerabilities.

 - Use capture and analysis tools like Wireshark and develop your own custom network proxies to manipulate network traffic

-Attacking Network Protocols is a must-have for any penetration tester, bug hunter, or developer looking to exploit and secure network vulnerabilities.
+Attacking Network Protocols is a must-have for any penetration tester, bug hunter, or developer looking to understand and discover network vulnerabilities.